Sayeed97/UNO-ESP8266-COM/README.md

 This repository contains all the files required for establishing and communicating data transfer between Arduino UNO and ESP8266.

 ## Overall Working

+### I2C_Device_Scanner:

+- scans the device address of the slave device by writing to the addresses from 1 to 127
+- Gets the address of the device if the slave device is able to write to it

 #### Master Working:
 Sends a passphrase "Hello" to the slave and requests the device name.